20 July 2020

 Hands-On Anthropology and Ethnographic Storytelling

-Obviously, this is a highly practical course requiring your active participation throughout.
-It is organized by the Department of Social and Cultural Anthropology at VU Amsterdam in collaboration with social research studio Pollinize and youth theatre project Studio 52nd.
+It goes without saying, this is a highly practical course requiring your active participation throughout.
+It is organised by the Department of Social and Cultural Anthropology which invites different nonacademic partners every year to VU Amsterdam to be involved in this course.

 Dr. Younes Saramifar

 Students and professionals in the field of social sciences and behavioural studies, humanities, Business Administration, Medical consultancy and Social work with an interest in human behaviour, fieldwork, ethnography, interviews and storytelling.
+If you have doubts about your eligibility for the course, please let us know.
 Our courses are multi-disciplinary and therefore are open to students and professionals with a wide variety of backgrounds.

 EUR 1150: The tuition fee includes: